 WHAT WE CONSIDER

-Note that there is no minimum Law School Admission Test (LSAT) score or undergraduate grade point average (UGPA) that an applicant must have in order to be considered for admission.
-To determine if your LSAT score and UGPA are competitive with our applicant pool, however, you may want to check our entering class profile from last year.
+Note that there is no minimum Law School Admission Test (LSAT) or Graduate Record Examination (GRE) score or undergraduate grade point average (UGPA) that an applicant must have in order to be considered for admission.
+To determine if your LSAT or GRE score and UGPA are competitive with our applicant pool, however, you may want to check our entering class profile from last year.

 - The personal statement